logo image

 eg, USA, Mr, etc, but W.A.
 Mozart.

-Preferred to acknowledgment
+Preferred to acknowledgement

 adviser